 - Temperature Control

-- Temperature control is never a CCP in a month of Sundays in a chilled or frozen FBO.
+- Temperature control is not a CCP in a chilled or frozen FBO.
 This is an example of a PRP, after all if the FBO does not have adequate refrigeration, they might as well pack up and go home.
-HACCP teachers, academics and trainers will not agree, but believe me after 20 odd years in the front face of a working HACCP that the site will engage with – I am right.
+HACCP teachers, academics and trainers will not agree, but believe me after 20 odd years in the front face of a working HACCP that the site will engage with – temperature control is not a CCP.

 - Coding is not a CCP if it is a BBE ie frozen or ambient.
 It is potentially a CCP if the product is chilled and has a UB.
 If your product is susceptible to Listeria or C botulinum growth over life, I would suggest it could be a microbiological CCP.

 - Cooking is a CCP if we are talking about raw chicken.
 If we are talking about blanching peas to deactivate enzymes before they are packed in a low risk environment, then it is not a CCP.
 If we are taking about cooking pasta that is packed or is packed into a pasta salad it is not a CCP.
 It is a quality cook.
 Just like baking bread or baked goods in a bakery – not a CCP.